rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 Success!

-Configuring the Static IP is just a little different, but not at all hard.
-You need to change the `.yaml` file associated with the container's connection (`10-incus.yaml`).
+Configuring the Static IP is a little different, but not hard.
+You must change the `.yaml` file associated with the container's connection (`10-incus.yaml`).
 For this static IP, you will use 192.168.1.201:

 ```bash
 vi /etc/netplan/10-incus.yaml